serra/when-will-it-be-done/readme.md

 ### Doing

+ * [ ] Record video presentation for CS50 final project.

 ### Product Backlog

+ * [ ] Simulate the effect of disruptions and various ways to handle them (e.g. expediting).
- * [ ] Record video presentation for CS50 final project.
+ * [ ] Experiment with pull policies
+    * [ ] Poor policies: ignore blocked items, ignore wip limits, no dod & rework
+    * [ ] Good policies: see e.g. chapter 10 [Vacanti2009] from  on system stability
+ * [ ] Use the simulations you developed in a Monte Carlo Simulation.
+ * [ ] Plug in your own data into the simulation's distributions.
  * [ ] Collect output metrics from [Vacanti2009]
     * [ ] flow efficiency
     * [ ] throughput